-This story was published on 3 September 2018.
+This story was first published on 3 September 2018.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Youth Jobs PaTH internships are working for Transition to Work participants, creating opportunities for more young people to get into work.